robottwo/aicred/cli/README.md

-# GenAI Key Finder CLI
+# AICred CLI

-A command-line interface for discovering GenAI API keys and configurations across your system.
+A command-line interface for discovering AI API keys and configurations across your system.

 ## Installation